TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-myvmisslow.md

 # My VM is slow

 ## **Recommended steps**
-Try the following steps to diagnose and mitigate VM performance issues
+Try the following steps to diagnose and mitigate VM performance issues:

 1. **Did you know PerfInsights can help you analyze Windows guest VM issues?**
 	[Install Azure Performance Diagnostics VM Extension](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/performance-diagnostics-vm-extension) directly from Azure portal.
 You may also [download PerfInsights](https://www.microsoft.com/download/details.aspx?id=54915&fa43d42b-25b5-4a42-fe9b-1634f450f5ee=True) and run on the VM.
 To ensure a speedy resolution, provide us the PerfInsights logs if you create a support case.
 [Learn more](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/how-to-use-perfInsights)